-In the Central Region (CR) (comprising the Free Sate, Northern Cape and the North West), 495 admissions were made across four (4) treatment centres for the period 2021b.
-Cannabis was the most common primary substance of use, accounting for 38% of all admissions.
-This was followed by alcohol (28%), and MA (15%).
-This profile changed from the previous phase when alcohol and methamphetamine were the two most common primary substances of use at the time of admission.
-In addition, there was also a marked depreciation in MA use from 26% in 2021a to 15% in 2021b (Table 1).
+In the Central Region (CR) (comprising the Free State, Northern Cape and the North West), 314 admissions were recorded across five (5) treatment centres for the 2022a period.
+Alcohol was the most common primary substance of use, accounting for over a third (35%) of all admissions for the current review period.
+This was closely followed by Cannabis at 32%.
+MA was the third most common reason for treatment admissions at 19%.
+A considerable increase was noted for alcohol-related admissions from 28% in 2021b to 35% in 2022a.
+A depreciation in rates for cannabis misuse was seen from 38% in the previous review period to 32% in the current period (Table 2).
 The CR remains poorly resourced with regards to the availability of specialist treatment centres.